-There is much detail to cover, so please read this so you have an understanding of the importance of the insect collection and how to ship it.
-The
+There is much detail to cover, so please read this so you have an understanding of the importance of the insect collection and how to ship it for evaluation.

 During the first week of class, you will need to review this syllabus and take a syllabus quiz.
 You will need to score 100% to receive credit, so you need to be sure to review all the details and take the quiz until you can answer all the questions correctly.
-(Be sure to answer the questions as asked.)
+(Be sure to answer the questions as asked.
+If it asks for a numeral, you should type the word for the number.)